Dialysis Ideas for the Thanksgiving Meal

 Face the Facts about Fluids

 Gobble too much, and you’re going to be thirsty.
 And that’s a problem when you’re on dialysis.
 Drinking too much can create problems when it’s time for your next treatment.
-Face the facts, that you’re likely to eat and drink a little more on Thanksgiving Day than usual, and plan ahead by eating and spoonsfuldrinking less beginning the day before.
+Face the facts, that you’re likely to eat and drink a little more on Thanksgiving Day than usual, and plan ahead by eating and drinking less beginning the day before.

 Try Small Spoonful Samples